oracle-devrel/cd3-automation-toolkit/docs/tabs.md

 |Path Route Set|PathRouteSet|
 |Listeners|LB-Listeners|

+!!!
+Note
-  >NOTE : While exporting and synching the tfstate file for LBR objects, the user may be notified that a few components will be modified on apply.
+    While exporting and syncing the tfstate file for Load Balancer objects, the user may be notified that a few components will be modified on apply.
 In such scenarios, add the attributes that the Terraform notifies to be changed to the appropriate CD3 Tab of Load Balancer and Jinja2 Templates (as a non-default attribute) and re-run the export.

-On choosing "Load Balancers" in the SetUpOCI menu will allow to create load balancers in OCI tenancy.
+Selecting `Load Balancers` in the SetUpOCI menu will allow to create load balancers in OCI tenancy.

 **Load Balancers, Hostnames , Certificates and Cipher Suites:**